 Well here is another American success story.
-First noted in Canada, this native of Europe and Asia entered the U.S. after 1910.
+First noted in Canada, this native of Europe and Asia entered the United States after 1910.
 As with most Americans and lots of our animals and plants, Thyimelicus lineal lives and populates much of the United States.

 They fly from June through August.
 Our tiny, dainty subject here was resting on a grass stem in mid-June in Raccoon Creek State Park in southwestern Pennsylvania.

 Easier to identify than many of the grass skippers, European skippers spend most of their time in grasses in fields and meadows.